-History of Indian Wedding
+History of Wedding in India

-Traditions of Indian Wedding
+Traditions of Wedding in India

-is sung by the priest.
-In Muslim weddings, the entire celebrations continue for five days.
-It is known as Nikaah.
-It can take place either at the house of the bride or the groom.
-Law officer or a qazi presides over the entire nikaah ceremony.
+In a traditional Indian society, marriages are given utmost priority.
+The basic rituals involve almost all the colours of merriment and enjoyment.
+Hindu wedding, Sikh wedding, Muslim wedding, etc. are all different from one another.
 The common tradition about Indian weddings is that after the marriage of a couple, the bride has to live with the groom's family and not with her parents anymore.
 It is the groom who is supposed to look after the bride for the entire life.

-Marriages In Different Regions Of India
+Marriages in Different Regions of India

 Each and every region of India has its rituals and traditions as far as weddings are concerned.
 Weddings of different regions of India differ in terms of rituals and rites including the post marital rituals.
 In India, weddings are considered as the bonding of not only two souls but also of two different families and their cultures.
 Indian religious weddings in different parts of the country follow their own norms and rituals.
 India has enormous cultures and ethos and that is why the marriage traditions of its states differ tremendously.
 But it is the spirit of weddings that binds two different people, their families and culture together.

 Marriage Laws in India

-hold special significance as they provide a legal entity to the unification of two people.
+Marriage laws in India hold special significance as they provide a legal entity to the unification of two people.
 In India, marriage rules and regulations are different for different clans and religions.
 The different marriage acts meant for the Indian citizens are Hindu Marriage Acts, Christian Marriage Acts, Muslim Marriage Acts, Special Marriage Acts and Parsi Marriage Acts.
 Registration of weddings in India is mandatory.

-Indian weddings have charming characteristics of their own.
-In this country, marriages display a mixture of the rich and vibrant ethnicity and linguistic diversity of India.
+Wedding in India displays a mixture of the rich and vibrant ethnicity and linguistic diversity of India.
 Marriage is a sacred institution and is the mean through which a man and a woman enter into a relationship for performing the duties of spiritual growth and procreation.